 As a multidisciplinary artist, I can bring a variety of skills and influence to a diverse range of projects.
 Below are some examples of how I’ve channeled my creativity into opening conversations around identity through articles and audio pieces, educational resources and activism.
-If you’re in need of a creative mind that enjoys thinking outside the box then get in touch!
+If you’re in need of a creative mind, click the button below!

 In 2019 I was sent to Lagos, Nigeria by the British council Theatre & Dance department to cover the Lagos Theatre Festival.
 I applied for this experience because I wanted to visit Nigeria for the first time and find out more about my heritage alongside meeting new people and making connections that I could continue once back in the UK.
 The theatre festival not only continued my interest in travel and arts writing, it also provided audio for my identity audio piece and provided an interview which became the first of my Mixed Bag Podcast series.
 I was also asked by Lagos Theatre Festival to host their Producer Hangout Instagram Live’s for their virtual festival of 2021 which had me interview theatre producers based in Nigeria, Uganda, Canada, Philadelphia, Ireland and Bath.

 As with a lot of my work, I like to make the most of every adventure I have.
 Whilst there I also conducted interviews and captured many field recordings which were then used for an audio piece documenting my adventure named Unknown Home, commissioned by BBC Arts – set for release in 2021.
 I’m currently working on an audio piece commissioned by Don’t Google It looking at the unique experience of being mixed race; being a midpoint between race and class in modern society which will be out this year.

 CASE STUDY – Red Stripe to Mixed Bag